xyd945/ProbHub/README.md

-# ProbHub - Problem Discovery Platform
+# ProbHub - Problems worth solving 💡

 Discover real problems people are discussing on the internet.
 ProbHub aggregates and normalizes problem discussions from Hacker News, StackExchange, GitHub, and more using AI-powered extraction.